Document

 Quarterly update

-At month 9 the Council is forecasting an operational surplus of £0.3m.
-Parking income in the town centre car parks is lower than budgeted by £0.13m, and in Strategic planning difficulties in recruiting to the vacant land drainage post and additional spend on local plan consultancy create a total £0.20m forecast overspend.
-Income from the pantomime performance at the Capitol and the reduced cost of HVO fuel have offset some of these additional costs and loss of income.
-There are also significant pressures on homelessness and benefits cases, partly offset by an increase in government funding for homelessness.
+The Council achieved a surplus of £0.28m in 2024/25. £0.26m of this surplus will be used to top up the transformation reserve, allowing for future transformation projects at the Council.
+There are significant pressures on benefits cases due to the migration of working age claimants to Universal credit and loss of HB subsidy, these will need to be monitored closely in the coming years.
+In Strategic planning difficulties in recruiting to the vacant land drainage post and loss of income from delays in Neighbourhood Referendums create a total £0.18m overspend.
+Income from the pantomime performance and at the Capitol, treasury investment income and the reduced cost of HVO fuel have offset some of these additional costs and income losses.
 Spending our reserves for social and wellbeing gain, without achieving a revenue return will increase the pressure over the medium term.
 Budget shortfalls of around £2m a year are forecast once we introduce p.a. a 1,2,3 food waste collection and the Capitol Theatre refurbishment.

 Target Risk